 .
-Sign or veto letters for priority bills may also be submitted through the League’s online action center
+Cities can also submit sign or veto letters on priority bills through the League’s online action center

 Request for Signature